 During the summer of 1984, I varied my routine by working for the National Park Service in Grand Teton National Park, wyoming. when my stint was finished, I moved to seattle, where I planned on studying aviation.
 After all, if I was going to return to Alaska, I wanted bush pilot credentials.

-Of course, wildlife biology can be a very lonely calling, especially in Alaska (though never as lonely as the big city).
-Ironically, two of my best friends were killed in Alaska-style accidents but not in Alaska.
-Tim Patton (who I met when we both worked at Nowitna National Wildlife Refuge) was riding in a plane flying from Alaska to the Lower 48 when it crashed in a blizzard in Idaho.
+Wildlife biology can be a very lonely calling, especially in Alaska (though never as lonely as the big city).
+Sadly, two of my best friends were killed in Alaska-style accidents, though ironically not in Alaska.
+Tim Patton (who I worked with at Nowitna National Wildlife Refuge) was riding in a plane flying from Alaska to the Lower 48 when it crashed in a blizzard in Idaho.
 Michio Hoshino was a Japanese photographer who was becoming famous when he was killed by a bear in Kamchatka (in the Russian Far East).

 Michio and a Japanese television crew were visiting an area frequented by numerous brown bears to film a TV special.
-One night, Michio reportedly decided to escape a crowded tent by pitching his tent outside, figuring the bears were too gorged on salmon to bother him.
-Tragically, he was eaten by a bear.
+One night, Michio reportedly decided to escape a crowded cabin by pitching his tent outside, figuring the bears were too gorged on salmon to bother him.
+Tragically, he was wrong.
 Ironically, I’ve done several stupid things, involving both bears and airplanes in Alaska and elsewhere, and lived to tell (or not tell) about it.

-So there were no strong human bonds tying me to Alaska.
-Finally, I was obsessed with being independent and therefore self-employed, and I knew achieving that would require more stability.
+So, there were no strong human bonds tying me to Alaska.
+In addition, I was obsessed with being independent and therefore self-employed, and I knew achieving that would require more stability.
 Yet I still saw my future in Alaska when I moved to Seattle.